alrikx/incident-management/README.md

 # Getting Started

-Welcome to our SAP CAP demo project w/ CI/CD support.
+Welcome to your new project.

 It contains these folders and files, following our recommended project layout: